-This friendly PDF eBook is a lavish collection of 17 sock designs and many clearly presented techniques.
-It can be stored and viewed on your phone, iPad, Kindle, Nook, or computer, and may be kept on any number of devices belonging to the original purchaser.
-You can print out just the pages you need for a project, or have the entire book printed and bound at Kinko’s or similar places.
+This friendly PDF eBook is a lavish collection of 17 designs and clearly presented techniques.
+You can print out just the pages you need for a project, or have the entire book printed and bound at FedEx or similar places.

-My free introductory VIDEO tutorial will give you a very clear picture of how the Sweet Tomato Heel works.
+My free VIDEO tutorial offers a clear picture of how the Sweet Tomato Heel works.

-The eBook includes 15 unique video links so that I can “sit beside you” and help you at any time.
+The eBook includes 15 unique video links so that I can “sit beside you” and help.

 “What a simple and elegant solution to such common problems.
 It gives me hope in general.”